Morocco travel tips: 10 essential things first-time travelers should know

-Instead, he dropped us off at the famous blue gate, which was another 15 minutes’ walk from our destination.
 I was more than happy to pay for him to take us closer to our destination, but he just wasn’t willing.
-On the plus side, taxis in Fes do have meters, so you can rest assured you’re not being scammed.
+On the plus side, taxis in Fes do have meters, so you can rest easy that you’re not being scammed.

 5. Driving isn’t for the faint at heart — Morocco travel tips

 “However, taxis in Fes do have meters, so you can rest assured you’re not being scammed.”

 FOLLOWING THE RIVERA

-Whenever I’m in a new place (even at home), I always pretend I know where I’m going.
-It makes no difference that inside, I’m silently shaking and quietly freaking out.
-Pretending you know where you are, or where you’re going is a sign of confidence, and one I use often.
+Whenever I’m in a new city (and even at home), I always pretend I know where I’m going.
+It makes no difference that inside I’m silently shaking and quietly freaking out.
+Pretending you know where you are, or where you’re going, is a sign of confidence, and one I use often.

 Whether walking in the Old Medina or driving in the car, I advise keeping eye contact to a minimum.
-We’d a few incidences with young Moroccan guys who were quite aggressive in being our guide, showing a restaurant etc.
+We’d a few incidences with young Moroccan guys who were quite aggressive in wanting to be our guide.

 Of course, there are times when you can’t help but make eye contact.
-In Fes, we were accosted by 3 aggressive men acting as the ‘guide’ for parking (who also asked for more money), wouldn’t leave us alone.
-We were also sworn at by 2 boys aged about 9 and 10, just because we didn’t want their help.
+In Fes, 3 aggressive men, acting as the parking ‘guide’ (who also asked for more money), wouldn’t leave us alone.
+We were also sworn at by 2 young boys because we didn’t want their help.